A moduli stack of tropical curves: Tautological morphisms in logarithmic geometry

 \begin{remark} The section $y$ is not a morphism of logarithmic schemes from $S$ to $Y$ when $Y$ is equipped with the logarithmic structure described above.
 It can only be promoted to one if we replace the logarithmic structure of $S$ with $y^\ast M_Y$.
 Tropically, this corresponds to the choice of a distance along the leg of the dual tropical curve that corresponds to $y$. \end{remark}

-\begin{remark} The whole process can be repeated if we have more than one section of $X$, with one crucial difference.
+\begin{remark} The whole process can be repeated if we have more than one section of $X$, with one crucial difference that has the effect of modifying the base.
 Suppose that $x_1$ and $x_2$ are two sections of $X$ over $S$.
-In order to guarantee that both $x_1$ and $x_2$ lift to $Y$, we must ensure in the blowup stage that $x_1^\ast \alpha$ and $x_2^\ast \alpha$ are comparable, which may require performing a logarithmic modification of $S$. \end{remark}
+We apply Lemma~\ref{lem:puncture} to obtain $Y \to X$ and a lift of $x_1$ to a logarithmic section $y_1$ of $Y$ over $S$ that does not meet any nodes or marked points of $Y$.
+However, $x_2$ does not automatically lift to $Y$.
+Indeed, $Y$ was constructed (locally) as the universal object in which $\pi^\ast x_1^\ast \alpha$ and $\alpha$ are comparable.
+Thus $x_2 : S \to X$ will factor through $Y$ if, and only if, $x_2^\ast \pi^\ast x_1^\ast \alpha = x_1^\ast \alpha$ and $x_2^\ast \alpha$ are comparable.